“Do not be too timid and squeamish about your actions. All life is an experiment. The more experiments you make, the better.”

 Hello and welcome!

 I’m Richard Meadows, a journalist and author of the ‘Budget Buster’ money column for Fairfax Media.
 After saving $100,000 by age 25, I quit my fulltime job, sold everything I owned, and moved to Asia to live out of a backpack.
-Deep Dish is where I document my experiments in frugality, simple living and minimalism.
+Deep Dish is where I document my experiments in frugality and simple living.

 Check out the Start Here page for an overview of the blog.
 If you want to know a bit more about me, here’s a potted history of the story so far…